QuqqU/is-real/README.md

 Is this real?

-You can easily figure out which string is a number with is-real.
+You can easily figure out which string is a real number with is-real.

 ## Usage